TolunayHos/sweden-safety-map/README.md

   );
  ```

-The (incident) summary matches with the selected county
+The code below is responsible for matching the (incident) summary with the selected county:

 ```javascript
  const getDetailsOnCity = (city: string) => {